sourcegraph/scip-clang/Design.md

   we need to use the path of the final TU, not the path of the header.

-One consequence of these rules is that header names never become a part of Symbol names.
+One consequence of these rules is that header names never become a part of Symbol names (except for macros, as mentioned in the previous section).
 This is important because different headers may forward-declare the same types, and we want all such forward declarations to